-Acceptance of International Freshman and Transfer Applicants
+Acceptance of International Freshmen and Transfer Applicants

 In addition to the requirements noted above both International Freshman and International Transfer Applicants will be required to demonstrate academic success equivalent to a 2.0 grade point average (on a 4.0 scale) from all previously attended schools and universities.

-Full Acceptance will be granted upon receipt of official copies of all admissions documents.
+Full acceptance will be granted upon receipt of official copies of all admissions documents.
 The final acceptance determination will be confirmed by the Vice President of Enrollment, at the recommendation of the international admissions counselor.
-The international admissions counselor can also confirm the final acceptance decision in the event of the Vice President of Enrollment position is vacant.